Ryzen 5 PRO 2600 vs Ryzen 7 5700X

 So, is Ryzen 7 5700X better than Ryzen 5 PRO 2600?

 Yes.
-Ryzen 7 5700X is the better overall CPU here.
-You are getting a 42.8% average FPS lead across 50 shared CPU game tests in our data, 99.6% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Ryzen 7 5700X is the better all-around CPU here.
+It gives you a 42.8% average FPS lead across 50 shared CPU game tests in our data, 99.6% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 7 5700X is the better pick here.
+If gaming is the priority, Ryzen 7 5700X is the better pick.
 According to our tests, it delivers 42.8% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 5700X is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 5700X is the stronger fit.
 You are getting 99.6% better PassMark, backed by 8 cores and 16 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (32 MB vs 16 MB).
+It also has the larger cache pool with 100% larger total L3 cache (32 MB vs 16 MB).

 Which one is the smarter buy today, not just the cheaper CPU?